Journal des Dames et des Modes, Paris, March 31, 1811

 The over-long sleeves, with cuffs hanging well below the hand, is a French affectation, based on the exaggerated styles of the Incroyables, ie the young men of fashion.

 The boots are the style known as Hessians in England, here identified with the Hussars.
-(I’m not sure what “Carrick” refers to.)
 The Hessian boot rises up in front to a sort of soft point, from which hangs a tassel.
 Beau Brummell was famous for his gleaming black Hessian boots, said to have been polished with champagne.